maximk/elixirling/doc/how-to-use-ling.md

 1. Run mix deps.get to update your dependencies.
 This adds a few custom tasks to the mix tool (lingex.build, lingex.image, and lingex.buildi\_image)

+1. Create a link in the project directory to the directory that contains Elixir library files.

 1. Set lingex options.
 Add the following lines to your mix.exs file:

 	def project do